klanderfri/CardReaderLibrary/README.md

 ### OS Specific Code
 The code is meant to run on Windows.

-If you add OS-specific code, make sure you use the OcvWindows class or a similar class derived from the OcvSystemDependencyClass class!
+If you add OS-specific code, make sure you use the WindowsMethods class or a similar class derived from the SystemMethods class!

 ### Test Data
 A zip files with test data (aka photos of MtG cards) can be downloaded from the link below.